 Typically, assuming a dispute concerns a complex contract, how long would it take for a procurement dispute to be resolved in your jurisdiction (assuming neither party is willing to settle its case).
 Please summarise the key stages and typical duration for each stage.

-The key stages and the typical timescale for a procurement dispute to be resolved according to Greek PP Act is the following:
+The key stages and typical timescale for resolving a procurement dispute under the Greek PP Act are as follows:

 Before the HSPPA:

-– Filing of the administrative appeal within ten (10) days from the notification of the contested act to the economic operator concerned;
+- Filing the administrative appeal within ten (10) days from the notification of the contested act to the concerned economic operator;

-– Notification of the appeal by the contracting authority to those having legitimate interest within the following business day;
+- Notification of the appeal by the contracting authority to those with a legitimate interest, within the following business day;

-– Notification to the contracting authority and the applicant of the act that appoints a rapporteur and of the date set for the examination;
+- Notification to the contracting authority and the applicant of the appointment of the rapporteur and the date set for the examination;

-– The contracting authority submits its opinion on possible request for suspension;
+- The contracting authority submits its opinion on any request for suspension;

 - Decision on the request for suspension;

-– Submission of an intervention by anyone having a legitimate interest;
+- Submission of an intervention by any party with a legitimate interest;

 - Submission by the contracting authority of its opinion on the appeal;